 From here, you’ll be able to see:

-In addition to seeing the student’s plan, you can leave feedback for the student.
-The “Feedback for Student” section gives you a space where you can compose a response to the student, offering advice on prioritization, if they addressed all of their reviewer concerns, etc. You can revisit the report and see any changes the student has made.
+In addition to seeing the student’s plan, instructors can leave feedback for the student.
+The “Feedback for Student” section gives you a space where you can compose a response to the student, offering advice on prioritization, if they addressed all of their reviewer concerns, etc. Watch our video on instructor feedback for more details.

-For details about the student experience, see the Revision Plan section of the Student User Guide.
+For details about the student experience, see our tutorial and the Revision Plan section of the Student User Guide.